matcha-ai/matcha/docs/dataset/README.md

 # Dataset pipelines

 Matcha comes together with a seamlessly integrated and modular dataset pipeline system.
-The pipelines enable you to load (or generate) data and manipulate it just-in-time or otherwise tune it to your needs.
+The pipelines enable you to load (or generate) data and manipulate it just-in-time or otherwise tune it to your needs, in a way that is both memory and time efficient.

 ?> **NOTE:** Use datasets for large amounts of data.
 Datasets load from the disk only the part that is needed at the moment. \
    This prevents wasting memory.